GMOD/Apollo/README.md

 Edit the property files to point to the appropriate directory.
 You ```must edit the jbrowse data directory``` in the config.properties: jbrowse.data=/opt/apollo/jbrowse/data

+## Generate a war file

+Generates proper build:

+    deploy.sh release

+Generates a "debug" build, used in development:

+    deploy.sh debug

+Generates an optimized war file using github code:

+    deploy.sh github

+## Install jbrowse binaries

+As a convenience, JBrowse binaries can be installed to the system

+   ./install_jbrowse_bin.sh [cpanm]

+Having jbrowse binaries installed to the system makes it easier to create data directories in appropriate system directories instead of inside the tomcat webapps directory.
+This script can optionally install using cpanm using the cpanm argument.

+## Deploy

 To run tomcat on 8080:

     run.sh
 To run tomcat on 8080, list to debug port on 8000:

     debug.sh

 Runs all unit tests:

-    test.sh
+    test.sh [github]
-Generates a proper build, but doesn't test some legacy perl features:

-    deploy.sh release-notest
-Generates proper build, but runs all tests, which may require additional configuration on your system:

-    deploy.sh release
-Generates a "debug" build, used in development.
-Does not test some legacy perl features (as above):

-    deploy.sh debug-notest
-Generates a "debug" build, used in development:

-    deploy.sh debug
-Generates an optimized war file (similar to previous releases):

-    deploy.sh